aquatiger/journal/README.md

 # journal

 This is a journal of my programming journey.
+## 20Nov18
+Contiued working on project with a meetup scheduled for tonight.
+Successfully loaded postgresql on my Linux laptop.
+Job hunted.

 ## 16Nov18
 Loaded postgresql on my desktop.
 Attempted, ultimately unsuccessfully, to load postgresql on my laptop.
 Job hunted.